Who Is Responsible For Car Accidents?

 The National Highway Traffic Safety Administration reports that approximately 36,120 people died on American roads in car accidents in 2019, a number that is consistent from year to year across the country.
 Of the 30 to 40 thousand Americans killed in car accidents every year, 3,904 were killed, and 277,160 people were injured in California in 2017.
-Every year, hundreds of thousands of California residents are forced to file legal claims seeking compensation for the car accidents they have experienced.
+Every year, hundreds of thousands of California residents file legal claims seeking compensation for their injuries and losses resulting from a crash.

-Determining fault in a car accident can be difficult.
-Conventional rules suggest that whoever violated the law or was at fault will be the party responsible for the damages.
+Determining fault in a car accident can be challenging.
+Conventional rules suggest that the party that violates the law or is at fault will be held responsible for the damages.
 In many states (including California), this is the case.
-The more information you have when you are making your claim for damages, the easier it will be to determine who was at fault and is responsible for the accident.
+The information gathered after a collision can help clarify how the accident occurred and identify potentially liable parties.

-You can order a copy of the California Highway Patrol report of the accident, or your lawyer can do that for you.
-You will also need to file a report with the DMV within ten days of the accident.
+You can request a copy of the California Highway Patrol report of the accident, or your lawyer can do that for you.
+It’s also crucial to file a report with the DMV within ten days of the accident.
 You, or someone you love, can file the DMV accident report online if that is easier.

-It may seem like injuries were minor, and damage was minimal, but the standards are low in California.
+In some collisions, injuries may seem minor, and the damage may appear minimal.
+However, California’s reporting standards are low.
 During a car accident, adrenaline is high, and you or your passengers may not feel pain when an injury occurs.
 You may not even feel it until the next day.
-Don’t ever let another driver convince you that the police don’t need to be involved.
+Drivers involved in a collision may have different perspectives on whether to notify the police, but an official report can help document what occurred.

-When you have a police report or a report from the crash investigation unit, it will be much easier to determine who was at fault.
-There are a number of steps to take when you have been involved in a car accident:
+A police report or a report from a crash investigation unit can create an objective record of the incident, which may help determine how the collision occurred.
+There are certain steps to take when you have been involved in a car accident:

-• Call 9-1-1 if there are injuries, as you will be able to report to both police and ambulance at the same time.
+• Call 911 if there are injuries, as you will be able to report to both the police and ambulance at the same time.

-• Get the information of all other parties involved in the accident, including any injured passengers, pedestrians, or bicyclists.
-Get their names, phone numbers, driver’s license numbers, license plates, and vehicle identification numbers if you can.
+• Write down the information of all other parties involved in the accident, including any injured passengers, pedestrians, or bicyclists.
+Record their names, phone numbers, driver’s license numbers, license plates, and vehicle identification numbers if you can.
 Ask for their insurance information.

 • Document as much of the scene as you can.
-Take photographs of every angle of the scene.
-Take pictures of traffic lights, intersections, shoulders of the roads.
-Take photos of injuries, passengers, and witnesses when and where you can.
+Take photographs of every angle of the scene, traffic lights, intersections, and the shoulders of the roads.
+Take photos of injuries, passengers, and witnesses whenever and wherever possible.

 • Do not accept any offers to settle the damages early or until you have talked to a lawyer.
 Document any offers to settle.

-• Call your auto insurance company as soon as you can.
-Do not take any offer to settle from the insurance company until you have spoken to a lawyer.
+• Inform your auto insurance company promptly.
 Your first call here is just to report the accident.

-• Secure a personal injury lawyer with experience in car accidents.
+• Consult with a personal injury lawyer with experience handling car accident cases.

 Possible causes of driver neglect or misconduct include:

 When it comes to citations or charges for this misconduct, the law is clear.
-When an individual drives in a way where it could be reasonably concluded that they endangered people and property, they are responsible for the accident.
-As for distracted driving, these are just a few of the most common elements of distracted driving that lawyers see every day.
-We use this information as cause to prove negligence and responsibility in a car accident.
+When an individual drives in a way that could reasonably be concluded to endanger people and property, they may be held responsible for the accident.
+Distracted driving is a common factor in many cases, and evidence of such behavior is often used to help determine liability and establish negligence in a car accident claim.

 No-Fault Car Accidents

-There are currently 11 states that are no-fault states.
-Puerto Rico is also a no-fault region.
-The states that are currently no-fault are:
+There are currently 12 states that are no-fault states, along with.
+Puerto Rico.
+The states that are currently no-fault include:

 • Florida